Ghada Abdel Razek

-Ghada Mohammed Abdel Razek (غادة محمد عبد الرازق; born on 6 July 1970) is an Egyptian actress, she begun her career in 1997.
+Ghada Mohammed Abdel Razek (غادة محمد عبد الرازق; born 1965) is an Egyptian actress, she began her career in 1997.
 She acted in many TV series and movies, and won many awards.

 Early life

 Abdel Razek was born in Kafr Saqr, Sharqia Governorate in 1970.
 She is the youngest of her two siblings.
 She has lived for six years in Yemen.

 Career

 She began her career as a model for advertisements.
 Her first acting role was in the TV series The thief I love in 1997.
 Her most famous TV roles were in Hajj Metwali's family in 2001, Mahmood Almasri in 2003, Sons of the night in 2007, Albateneya in 2009, Zahra and her five husbands in 2010, Samara in 2011, With premeditation in 2012, Life story in 2013, The First Lady in 2014, The Nightmare in 2015, Alkhanka in 2016, Land air in 2017, and Against unknown in 2018.

 She won the best actress award in Alexandria International Film Festival for her role in Hena maysara.
 She won the Murex d'Or award as best Egyptian actress in 2013.
 She also won the Dear Guest award from Dear Guest magazine as best actress in 2018.
 She also become a judge for the reality competition television show Arab Casting with Kosai Khauli and Carmen Lebbos.